maverick-boiler-robotics-team-4272/2023Bot/src/main/java/frc/robot/Subsystems/ReadMe.md

 # Drivetrain
-The drivetrain's job is to get the robot from point A to B, whether that be by driver input or trajectory following.
-It uses curvature drive and motion-profiling with quintic spline generation.
+The drivetrain's job is to get the robot from point A to B, whether that be by driver input or path following.
+It uses swerve drive, motion profiling via WPILib path following libraries (TODO check/clarify this), and odometry tracking both internally and via updates from fiducials on the field.

-*Marketing Note:* Motion profiling + Curvature drive are very advance topics, please make sure include highlight them in any media about the drivetrain.
+*Marketing Note:* Motion profiling and odometry tracking are advanced topics; please make sure include highlight them in any media about the drivetrain.

 ## States
-### Open Loop (default)
+### Drive State (default)
 In this state, the driver is in full control of movement.
-Joystick input will be fed directly in as power inputs to the motors (after being cubed in order to give more control to the drivers)
+Controller input will be converted to x, y, and rotational velocity to accurately move the drivetrain as controlled.
 ### Path Follower
 In this state, the motion is controlled by a trajectory.
 This trajectory is fed in as a parameter.
-It sets the speed of the drivetrain based on an internal timer.
+It sets the speed of the drivetrain based on an internal timer (TODO update when it is known whether it is time-based or position-reached / got-there based).
 This state automatically ends when the timer reaches or exceeds the total time of the trajectory.
+### Rotation Lock
+In this state, the translation is controlled by the driver as described in the Drive State, but rotation is locked to ensure the robot is facing a particular point or direction at all times.
+### Point State
+In this state, the robot moves directly, in a straight line, to another point on the field, without regard for anything potentially blocking the robot.
+The robot is not speed-limited in this situation.
+This could be useful, for instance, to speed to the loading station when there is a clear path there.

+*Marketing Note:* Robots generally do not exceed 16 feet/second because they are uncontrollable beyond that.
+However, in the Path Following and Point States, the driver is not in control.
+Therefore, please make sure to highlight that the robot can move up to __ feet/second (TODO update correct value) in these states.
 ## Hardware
-6 FalconFX's for driving (10.86:1)
+Swerve Drive Specialties MK4i using
+4 NEO Brushless motors paired with Spark Max motor controller for driving (add gear ratio here) 4 NEO Brushless motors paired with Spark Max motor controller for module rotation (add gear ratio here)

+TODO update all other subsystems below

 # Intake
 The intake's job is to collect balls from the ground.
 It also ejects balls for scoring.